-This project specifically is intended to expand the size and storage capacity of the existing Fontenelle Lagoon to provide additional detention.
+This project specifically is intended to expand the size and storage capacity of the existing Fontenelle Lagoon and separate portions of the upstream drainage basins to direct additional stormwater for detention in the improved Fontenelle Lagoon.
 By providing additional storage capacity, stormwater flow rates and volumes will be reduced in the downstream combined sewer system, thereby potentially reducing the size and cost of downstream facilities and reducing overflows to the Missouri River.
 By partnering with City Parks for this project, the Lagoon will be expanded.
-Water quality in the Lagoon will be improved and, with the additional depth anticipated, it may be stocked with fish provided by Nebraska Game and Parks.
-The access to the lagoon and plantings around the lagoon will enhance the park area.
-Additional walking paths will be constructed.
+Water quality in the Lagoon will be improved and, with the additional depth anticipated, it will be stocked with fish provided by Nebraska Game and Parks.

 The project will be constructed in two separate construction packages.
 The construction of the Fontenelle Lagoon Improvements is underway, allowing for the Lagoon to be drained and excavated.
 Additional sewer construction and structures to control trash and water quality within the park will also be built with this construction package.